Cryogenic performance of field-effect transistors and amplifiers based on selective area grown InAs nanowires: Abstract

 \section{Abstract}

 Indium-Arsenide (InAs) nanowire field-effect transistors (NWFETs) are promising platforms for high-speed, low-power nanoelectronics operating at cryogenic conditions, relevant for quantum information processing.
-We present selective area growth (SAG) of nanowires, which enable scalability and planar geometries that are compatible with standard semiconductor processing techniques.
+We use selective area growth (SAG) of nanowires to realize scalable and planar nanowire device geometries that are compatible with standard semiconductor processing techniques.
 NWFETs are fabricated and their low temperature characteristics - including $I_\mathrm{ON}/I_\mathrm{OFF}$ ratios, threshold voltages, sub-threshold slope, interfacial trap density, hysteresis, and mobility - are characterized.
-The NWFETs operate successfully in integrated circuitry relying on saturation-mode operation.
+The NWFETs operate effectively in integrated circuitry relying on saturation-mode operation.
 In sub-threshold applications such as amplifiers, we find bandwidths exceeding our cryostat wiring, but the gate hysteresis presents challenges for precise tuning of the amplifier operating point.
 We discuss the role of crystal imperfections and fabrication processes on the transistor characteristics and propose strategies for further improvements.